christo/loquacious/README.md

   * [x] calling by name if available
   * [ ] calling by pet names "sweetheart", "darling" etc. - add to system prompt
+  * avoid assumption that we are talking to a single person
 * fault detection
 * individual person recognition (using only recent interactions)
 * functions to know what is happening, what has happened before, state of